alextanhongpin/nodejs-rest/README.md

   // you will now need to iterate through each routes and connect then to the app apis.map((api) => {
     app[api.method](api.route, api.dispatch);
-  });
+    // with this, you don't need to call app.get(...)/app.post(...) all the time
+    // the calls are made into configurable properties that can be passed in });

 });